Listen: Chris Witts presents Morning Devotions.

 The reason why over and over in the Bible we are told not to complain is this: complaining leaves God out of the situation.
 When I complain about my circumstances I’m really saying: “God isn’t big enough to take care of me.”
 If you are a constant complainer, you need to take a good long look at your faith in God.
 He will never leave you.
 He will always take care of you.

-What are the positive results of non-complaining life?
+Consider the positive results of a non-complaining life

 Let’s look at our focal verse again:

 “Do all things without complaining and disputing, that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world, holding fast the word of life, so that I may rejoice in the day of Christ that I have not run in vain or laboured in vain.”
 (Philippians 2:14-16 – NKJV)

 Do you remember how The Message paraphrases the same verses?
 Let’s read that again too:

 “Do everything readily and cheerfully—no bickering, no second-guessing allowed!
 Go out into the world uncorrupted, a breath of fresh air in this squalid and polluted society.
 Provide people with a glimpse of good living and of the living God.
 Carry the light-giving Message into … the night so I’ll have good cause to be proud of you on the day that Christ returns.
 You’ll be living proof that I didn’t go to all this work for nothing.”